-Whether you’re at college, uni, or you’re a mature student trying to manage your deadlines and your family life, one thing is certain – studying is difficult, let’s increase your study skills!
+Whether you’re at college or uni, or you’re a mature student trying to manage your deadlines and your family life, one thing is certain – studying is difficult; let’s find out how to boost your study skills!

 With so many distractions, so much to learn, time running out and the stress of everyday life constantly creeping in, it’s a miracle that any of us actually pick up anything at all!

 Most universities recommend an additional 2-3 hours of additional study each week, to keep the information fresh and to help your ability to recall and understand it.